francois-le-ko4la/docstring-to-markdown/README.md

 <pre>

 Decorator - search & replace a string by another string
-Examples: replace space by an HTML tag.
+Examples: replace space by an HTML Tag.

 <b>Args:</b>
     old_string (str): string to search